aptos-labs/aptos-core/developer-docs-site/docs/standards/aptos-token-v2.md

 public entry fun create_collection(creator: &signer) {
     // Constructor ref is a non-storable struct returned when creating a new object.
-    // It can be exchanged for signer to add resources to the collection object. let collection_constructor_ref = &collection::create_unlimited_collection(
+    // It can generate an object signer to add resources to the collection object. let collection_constructor_ref = &collection::create_unlimited_collection(
         creator,
         "My Collection Description",